 Long considered one of the blues’ preeminent raconteurs, Rush has always placed a premium on stories in his music.
 In the ’70s, ’80s, and ’90s, his risqué, humor-filled chitlin’ circuit shows often featured long, drawn-out narratives of romantic misadventures.

-In recent years, the 86-year-old (!)
-Rush has performed an acoustic show, Bobby Rush: An Intimate Evening of Stories and Songs.
-His latest album is inspired by that show.
+In recent years, Rush has been on tour with an acoustic show, Bobby Rush: An Intimate Evening of Stories and Songs.

 Songwriter Xanthe Alexis’ latest single is Compass, a sneak peek of her forthcoming album, The Offering, scheduled for release this summer.
 Recorded in Alexis’s adopted hometown of Colorado Springs, the record pairs soaring melodies with lush, hypnotic soundscapes as it grapples with anxiety and strength, worry and comfort, heartbreak and hope.